argoproj/argo-helm/charts/argo-cd/README.md

 ## Upgrading

+### 3.13.0

+This release removes the flag `--staticassets` from argocd server as it has been dropped upstream.
+If this flag needs to be enabled e.g for older releases of ArgoCD, it can be passed via the `extraArgs` field

 ### 3.10.2

 ArgoCD has recently deprecated the flag `--staticassets` and from chart version `3.10.2` has been disabled by default